How to Print Passport-Size Photos: Step-by-Step Guide

 It stands for ‘grams per square meter’ and refers to the weight of the paper.
 The correlation is direct: the higher the gsm, the thicker the paper.

-Finally, the moment of truth: let’s put all our knowledge into practice and make a print the passport office will definitely take!
+Finally, the moment of truth: let’s put all our knowledge into practice and make a print that the passport office will definitely take!
 As an example, we’ll use a printable photo template made here, in PhotoBooth Online.

 How to Print Passport-Size Photo in Windows 10?

 - Find the file you need to print (preferably made in a passport photo maker)

-Open it in the Windows Photo Viewer
+- Open it in the Windows Photo Viewer

 Push the three dots above and click Print

-Since the photo paper in the tray is larger than the dimensions of the image itself, you select the exact sizes of the paper you have and the printout you want in the respective fields.
-Once the printing is done, you can just cut each photo out.
+Since the photo paper in the tray is larger than the dimensions of the image itself, select the exact sizes of the paper you have (say, A4) and the printout you want (4×6) in the respective fields.
+Once the printing is done, just cut each photo out.

 - Once you’ve set all parameters as per the screenshot above, click Print